mattico/elasticlunr-rs/README.md

 A partial port of [elasticlunr.js][eljs] to Rust.
 Intended to be used for generating compatible search indices.

 This library is passively maintained to support existing users.
-New users are encouraged to use a different library such as [stork](https://github.com/jameslittle230/stork).
+New users are encouraged to use a different library such as [tinysearch](https://github.com/tinysearch/tinysearch) or [Pagefind](https://pagefind.app/).

 ## Example